KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 The `MaskedLuhnCheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain a valid Luhn check digit.
 - The value contains non-ASCII digit characters that are not excluded by the check digit mask.
-- The value has no non-check digit characters that are allowed by the check digit mask.
+- The check digit mask excludes all characters except the check digit.
 - The value being validated is not of type `string`.

 ### Modulus10_13CheckDigitAttribute